YihangChen9/Spatio_temporal-action-detection/README.md

 # Spatio-temporal Action Detection

 This repo is the code of the Spatio-temporal action detecion project which implement the tubelet-level transformer-based spatio-temporal action detection model--[TubeR](https://openaccess.thecvf.com/content/CVPR2022/papers/Zhao_TubeR_Tubelet_Transformer_for_Video_Action_Detection_CVPR_2022_paper.pdf).
 This project will train and evaluate TubeR models on AVA2.1 and JHMDB datasets.
+For more details of the projects, check out the [dissertation](https://github.com/YihangChen9/Spatio_temporal-action-detection/blob/main/20215757_dissertation.pdf) and the intro [video](https://github.com/YihangChen9/Spatio_temporal-action-detection/blob/main/20215757_demo.mp4).
+The project will continue to be updated on github.

 ## Results